XcalableMP/manual/en/tutorial-local.rst

 One-sided Communication for a Discontiguous Region
 ^^^^^^^^^^^^^^^^^^^^^
-In the first get communication, image 0 gets b[0:5:2] from image 1 and stores them to b[0:5:2] (in XMP/C).
+In the second get communication, in XMP/C, image 0 gets b[0:5:2] from image 1 and stores them to b[0:5:2].
 In XMP/Fortran, image 1 gets b(1:10:2) from image 2 and stores them to b(1:10:2).

 After the communication, array b has the following values.